 Xu, Z., 2005.
 Real-time expressive internet communications.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Crawford, E., 2005.
 An exploration of the influence of cultural variability on members of multicultural student groups as they work together toward the attainment of a mutual goal.
 Masters Thesis (Masters).
 Bournemouth University.

 Lilleker, D., 2005.
 The Politics of the shrinking marketplace: Marketing voter disengagement.
 In: British Association of American Studies 52nd Annual Conference , 19--22 April 2007, Leicester, UK.